Shopify/shopify-cli/docs/app/rails/commands/index.md

 $ shopify tunnel auth <token>
 ```

-This will write your ngrok auth token to `~/.ngrok2/ngrok.yml`, and is functionally the same as calling `ngrok authtoken your-authtoken`.
+This will write your ngrok auth token to `~/.ngrok2/ngrok.yml`, and is functionally the same as calling `ngrok authtoken <token>`.
 To learn more about ngrok configuration, [consult ngrok’s documentation](https://ngrok.com/docs#config).

 To start an ngrok tunnel to your app in your localhost development environment: